4 Things to Know About the FAFSA

-An ID from Federal Student Aid (FSA),760 an office of the U.S. Department of Education, is needed before anything else.
-It is this ID that will allow you to access the systems, documentation, and forms needed to file your FAFSA—and not just you, but anyone who will be borrowing on your behalf or (if you’re a dependent) your parent or legal guardian.
+You’ll need an ID from Federal Student Aid (FSA), an office of the U.S. Department of Education, before anything else.
+This ID will allow you to access the systems, documentation, and forms needed to file your FAFSA — and not just you, but anyone who will be borrowing on your behalf or (if you’re a dependent) your parent or legal guardian.

 In order to be eligible for aid, you will also need to be a U.S. citizen, U.S. national, or an eligible non-citizen and to have a high school diploma or GED.
 When submitting a FAFSA, you must not be in default on a federal student loan or currently owe any money on a federal grant.
 Military veterans and active-duty service members who are eligible for GI Bill benefits may still file a FAFSA and apply for student aid.

-One of the primary factors that Federal Student Aid uses to determine eligibility is your family’s financial information—including your tax information (if you’re filling out the current FAFSA, for school year 2020–21, you will need your 2018 tax records) and your savings and checking account balances.
+One of the primary factors that Federal Student Aid uses to determine eligibility is your family’s financial information — including your tax information (if you’re filling out the current FAFSA, for school year 2025–26, you will need your 2023 tax records) and your savings and checking account balances.

 One of the most common questions applicants have about using their tax return information is what to do if they have had a major change in their financial situation since that tax year.
 Regardless of any significant changes that may have occurred between the requested tax return and your current income, FSA requires only that tax year’s data.
 FSA recommends contacting the school you plan to attend to discuss your situation with their financial aid office.

-The federal deadline for the 2020–2021 FAFSA is 11:59 p.m. central time on June 30, 2021.
-But some schools have their own deadlines—as do some states.
-In fact, some states and some schools may award financial aid on a first-come, first-served basis, meaning that they may run out of funds before you have even applied.
+The federal deadline for the 2025–2026 FAFSA is 11:59 p.m. central time on June 30, 2026.
+But some schools have their own deadlines — and some states do, too.
+In fact, some states and some schools may award financial aid on a first-come, first-served basis, meaning that it’s possible for them to run out of funds before you have even applied.

 Another common misconception is that the FAFSA should only be filled out for students who are planning to apply for programs like the Pell Grant or who already anticipate needing to borrow funding.
 The FAFSA is a required step if you are interested in Federal Work-Study programs, a wide range of scholarships and grants, and some schools’ own financial aid programs.